ahmadfebrianto/telegram-bots/README.md

 # telegram_bots
-A collection of useless bots I created for fun.
+A collection of useless Telegram bots I created for fun.